Our seasonal instructors are highly trained facilitators with expertise in outdoor adventure education and the unique needs of diverse adolescents.

 Erin grew up in the Bay Area adventuring to local open spaces with her family, and moved to the Southwest four years ago.
 When she was in middle school she was introduced to outdoor adventure based programming and since then her passion for the working outdoors has only grown.
 Erin recently graduated from Prescott College with a Bachelor of Arts Degree with a double major in Adventure Education and Human Development.
 Erin sees the value in this work because the leadership, communication and personal development skills that she gleaned from her outdoor experiences as a young person are the same skills she still relies upon to work her way through life’s challenges.

 Avalon is a GirlVentures baby, having grown up learning how to be outside with GirlVentures programs.
 As a student she has been on Project Courage, Transitions, and Girls Climb On.
 After GirlVentures she went on a month long NOLS course that brought her to the alpine lakes of Wyoming.
-She then worked as an Assistant Instructor for Transitions the summer after high school and has returned the past two years as a full instructor.
+She then worked as an Assistant Instructor for Transitions the summer after high school and has returned the past three years as a full instructor.
+She is now returning to GirlVentures as a course director for Redwood Adventure.
+She graduated from Bard College in 2018 with a BA in Anthropology.
+This past year she has been working as the Outings Assistant at a local high school, learning more about what it means coordinate and organize trips.
+She has also been working as the Program Coordinator for Girls Climb On in SF.
+Avalon is passionate about the work that GirlVentures does and is ever grateful for the place it made for her in the outdoor community.
+She is continuing to learn about what it means to create more access and inclusion within the outdoor world.
+Avalon also loves soccer, climbing, (is learning more about kayaking), and dancing.